abhimishra01/abhimishra01/README.md

 <h2 align="center">Moonwalker Here 🎩 ! !
 </h2>

-😀I am a Technology Nerd, learning multiple technologies constantly to make this world a better place to live. 😀 ✨Also a Thinker and Curiosity 🤔carrier in exploring the Space 🚀 and extraterrestrial life forms 👽 in the universe 🌌!
+😀I am a Front End Developer plus a Technology Nerd, learning multiple technologies constantly to make this world a better place to live. 😀
+✨Also a Thinker and Curiosity 🤔carrier in exploring the Space 🚀 and extraterrestrial life forms 👽 in the universe 🌌!

 > 🎀 I have also been working on Brain Computer Interfaces Technology and researching how to yield effective BCI + AI products 🎀